What information do I need to register for parking?

-Parking will be free of charge for the fall semester.
+Parking will be free of charge for the winter semester.
 Anyone bringing a vehicle to campus will be required to register their vehicle with Parking Services through the college’s online parking payment site.

 Do I need to display a paper permit or sticker on the window?

 No. After January 1, 2016, registration is by license plate only.
 If your vehicle information is registered correctly online, you don’t need to display anything in your vehicle or pick anything up.
 Register online and you’re ready to park!